 Nowadays he can be found working in his study at home in rural Kent or in the tiny village of Epano Elounda in Crete where he and his wife have a house.

-Crete – A Notebook (2 editions plus Greek translation); Rhodes – A Notebook; Corfu – A Notebook; Hidden Crete; and More Hidden Crete have all topped the Amazon bestseller charts in their respective categories on both sides of the Atlantic.
-His other books Richard Clark’s Greek Islands Anthology and The Greek Island – A Notebook continue to be perennial favourites with lovers of Greece.
+Crete – A Notebook (2 editions plus Greek translation); Rhodes – A Notebook; Corfu – A Notebook; Hidden Crete; More Hidden Crete and Eastern Crete have all topped the Amazon bestseller charts in their respective categories on both sides of the Atlantic as has his debut novel The Lost Lyra.
+His other books Richard Clark’s Greek Islands Anthology and The Greek Islands – A Notebook continue to be perennial favourites with lovers of Greece.

 Richard’s long association with Greece began when in 1982, on a whim, he decided to up sticks and go and live and work as a teacher in Heraklion, the capital of Crete.
 So began a love affair that has continued to this day.